 With a large ski area with a large vertical distance from resort at 1,035m up to the highest lift at 3,842m, you are guaranteed a good Christmas ski holiday in Chamonix.
 Set in an incredible position at the foot of Mont Blanc, it’s a must-visit resort for passionate skiers and snowboarders and what better time to visit than Christmas?!
 For those that want some great, fun, challenging skiing alongside some picturesque, unique Christmas activities, Chamonix may be the resort for you.

-From 16 – 30th of December, a beautiful Christmas Market comes to Chamonix, with a wooden village offering Christmas gifts, foodstuffs, drinks and of course, Father Christmas.
+In December, a beautiful Christmas Market comes to Chamonix, with a wooden village offering Christmas gifts, foodstuffs, drinks and of course, Father Christmas.
 Alongside this, Chamonix present ten days of Christmas spectacles, including parades, concerts, the arrival of Santa Claus and live music to make sure everyone is feeling the festive spirit both before and after the big day!

 Chamonix has also seen one of the more unique Christmas events we’ve ever heard of; the Geese Parade, where gaggle of geese make their way through the streets alongside drums and whistles in the lead-up to Christmas.
 We’re hoping this parade will return in 2017 so we can see it for ourselves.